 – Kwese on Intelsat 22@ 72.1east, freq:3742, polarization:L, symbol rate:13930

 – 22w Kwese viasat 1, 3726 H 1000 used to be Free

 – bilinterasat @51.5 east C-band freq:3877 polarization:L symbol rate:6420.
 Opens with biss

 How to Convert your Kwese Decoder to FTA

 kwese TV officially terminated their satellite TV operations on August 5, 2019.
-Just like HiTv back in the day, it was initially diffcult to use the offical kwese decoder for FTA.
+Just like HiTv back in the day, it was initially difficult to use the official kwese decoder for FTA.
 I am happy to inform you that, that is no longer the case as you can now use your Kwese TV decoder for free to air channels.